The Vision Resource Center (VRC) enhances the quality of life for individuals who are blind or visually impaired.sour

 Meet Terri Thomas - Executive Director of the Vision Resource Center

-Terri Thomas spent most of her career in corporate America as an experienced buyer with companies such as Micron, Memorex Telex, John Deere and Wyeth Pharmaceutical manufacturing facilities (now Pfizer), However, her dad's health began to decline, and she took on the role of the "only-child" caregiver.
-This role transformed her life.
-Terri left Wyeth in 2004 with a severance package in hand while pursuing her Master's Degree in Gerontology (working with older people) at Oklahoma State University.
+Terri Thomas spent most of her career in corporate America as an experienced buyer with companies such as Micron, Memorex Telex, John Deere and Wyeth Pharmaceuticals (Pfizer).
+However, her dad's health began to decline, and she took on the role of the "only-child" caregiver which transformed her life.
+Terri left Wyeth in 2004 with a severance package in hand to care for her father and obtained her Master's Degree in Gerontology from Oklahoma State University in 2009.sformed her life.
+Terri left Wyeth in 2004 with a severance package while pursuing her Master's Degree in Gerontology at Oklahoma State University.

-Terri became Executive Director of the VRC February 2010.
-Terri is known for going above and beyond to help, advocate, and support the blind and visually impaired in her community through their life journey sightless.
-Terri enjoys creating meaningful life experience for them that don't limit them just because they do not have sight.
+Terri became Executive Director of the VRC in February 2010.
+Terri is known for going above and beyond to help, advocate, and support the blind and visually impaired in her community through their life journey.
+Terri enjoys creating meaningful life experiences for the visually impaired, which does not limit them because they have little or no sight.

 Fred Baker - Chair